" " wisno wood furniture finishing: Lacquer retarder

 • Gloss problem.

-The addition of lacquer retarders can also lead to the high gloss finish than it should be.
-The original lacquer will produce a film with high gloss.
-The gloss in the lacquer is adjusted by the add matting agent in the mixed.
-The matting agent is particles that will refract light that come to the surface to make a low-gloss finish film.
-To reduce the gloss, the matting agent should be in the top surface of the film coating.
+The addition of lacquer retarders can also lead to a higher gloss finish than it should be.
+The gloss in the top coat is adjusted by adding the matting agent in the top coat mixed.
+The matting agent is particles that will refract light that comes to the surface to make a low-gloss finish film.
+See our article: matting agent in the top coat.